Klafyvel/klafypage/contents/index.md

 ~~~
 # Contents available on the Internet

-I update thoses from time to time.
+I update theses from time to time.
 Some are in english others are in french.

 ~~~
     </div>